Check out the Manifest Editor →

 What is the Digirati IIIF Manifest Editor?

-The Manifest Editor is an open-source web based editor, built from the ground up using IIIF, JS and HTML.
-You can use it to create new manifests, adding metadata, creating and managing canvases for simple and complex IIIF manifest requirements.
-You can preview your work in progress in a range of configured IIIF viewers, whilst you can share your work in progress or completed manifest with other users.
+You can use it to create new IIIF manifests, adding metadata, creating and managing canvases for simple and complex IIIF manifest requirements.
+You can preview your work in progress in a range of configured IIIF viewers, whilst you can share your work in progress or completed manifests with other users using the sharing options.

-Features
+Standard Features

 • Extensible application enabling further customisation and configuration specific to institute or organisational use cases and workflows